 When parents divorce or separate, they must create an agreement known as a parenting plan.
 This plan gives each party certain rights and responsibilities related to their children, including visitation rights for a non-custodial parent, also referred to as parenting time.

 However, parenting time is not set in stone, meaning that a parenting plan can be modified for any number of reasons.
 If you are looking to better understand your rights when creating a parenting plan—or if you are looking to modify your current schedule—an Atlanta visitation lawyer could help.
-A skilled attorney could explain your rights and work tirelessly to explain protect them during negotiations.
+A skilled child custody attorney could explain your rights and work tirelessly to explain protect them during negotiations.

 Parents in Georgia may be granted physical custody, legal custody, or both.
 Physical custody allows a parent to decide where a child will live, as well as having control over numerous aspects of the child’s daily life.